Princeton Triangle Club: Professionalization and emerging stars

-During the early 1920s, New York performances began to be booked at the Metropolitan Opera House, although initially there was some concern whether the Club would be able to fill such a large theatre and whether the men's voices would be strong enough to be heard properly.
-Late in 1923, there were negotiations concerning a possible radio broadcast, and in the same year Triangle's music publisher, J. Church Co., corresponded with the Victor Talking Machine Co. about a trial recording.
-But the major event during this decade was the planning and construction of McCarter Theatre for Triangle Club.
-The completed theatre opened on February 21, 1930, with the Triangle Club's The Golden Dog.
+During the early 1920s, New York performances began to be booked at the Metropolitan Opera House, although initially there was some concern whether they could fill such a large theatre and whether the men's voices would be strong enough.

+Late in 1923, there were negotiations concerning a possible radio broadcast, and in the same year Triangle's music publisher, J. Church Co., corresponded with the Victor Talking Machine Company about a trial recording.
+But the major event during this decade was the planning and construction of McCarter Theatre for the Triangle Club.
+The completed theatre opened on February 21, 1930, with a performance of The Golden Dog.
 McCarter replaced the long-controversial Casino, which burned on January 8, 1924.

 Here began the Golden Period for which the Triangle Club became famous, in terms of its eventual contribution of outstanding talent to the Broadway theatre and Hollywood.
-Within a few years the Club would send forth into these professional realms Erik Barnouw '29; C. Norris Houghton, Joshua Logan, and Myron McCormick, all Class of 1931; James Stewart '32; José Ferrer '33; and Nick Foran '34.
+Within a few years the club would send forth into these professional realms Erik Barnouw '29; C. Norris Houghton, Joshua Logan, and Myron McCormick, all Class of 1931; James Stewart '32; José Ferrer '33; and Nick Foran '34.

-The 1935 show, Stags at Bay, featured "East of the Sun (and West of the Moon)," written by Brooks Bowman, which would become the most popular and longest-lasting national hit ever to come out of the Triangle Club.
+The 1935 show, Stags at Bay, featured "East of the Sun (and West of the Moon)", written by Brooks Bowman, which would become the most popular and longest-lasting national hit ever to come out of the Triangle Club.
 Recorded by Frank Sinatra and Louis Armstrong, among many others, "East of the Sun" still provides the club with royalties.
-Other songs from the same show, by Bowman, included "Love and Dime" and "Will Love find a Way?."
+Other songs from the same show, by Bowman, included "Love and Dime" and "Will Love Find a Way?"